cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 ## What should I know before starting?

 - Installing Unlaunch modifies your NAND, which could potentially (but rarely has) result in a brick.
-  - While Unlaunch is optional, it does give the benefit of homebrew launching on boot amongst other things.
+  - While Unlaunch isn't a mandatory install, we will be going through the process of installing it.
+If you don't want to, stop after taking a NAND backup.
 - Make sure your console is decently charged when following this process.
 A sudden power loss could result in serious damage.
 - On Windows, it's recommended to [show file extentions](file-extensions-(windows)) if you are using the default File Explorer.